 In 1997, a group of women of color from across the country gathered to establish an entity to address the unique challenges facing women of color advocates and activists within the violence against women movement.
-Since that time, WOCN, Inc. has created a national medium where women of color can dialogue, network, organize, and obtain resources to support their efforts.

 The mission of WOCN, Inc. is to eliminate violence against ALL women and their communities by centralizing the voices and promoting the leadership of women of color across the Sovereign Nations, the United States and U.S. Territories.